sschleemilch/cpp-gitbash-powerline/README.md

 For being able to use the binary as it is you do need to setup a font that supports the unicode characters being used.
 You can find the font I am using in `setup`.

-To activate the font, you will need to modify your `~/.minttyrc`.
+In case of Windows, to activate the font, you will need to modify your `~/.minttyrc`.
 Here an example content with a color schema:

 ```
 BoldAsFont=no